aws-powertools/powertools-lambda-java/docs/core/logging.md

     }
     ```

+=== "Functional API"

+    ```java hl_lines="1 11"
+    import static software.amazon.lambda.powertools.logging.argument.StructuredArguments.entry;

+    public class AppLogResponse implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {

+        private static final Logger LOGGER = LoggerFactory.getLogger(AppLogResponse.class);

+        public APIGatewayProxyResponseEvent handleRequest(final APIGatewayProxyRequestEvent input, final Context context) {
+            return PowertoolsLogging.withLogging(context, () -> {
+                // ...
+                APIGatewayProxyResponseEvent response = new APIGatewayProxyResponseEvent().withStatusCode(200);
+                LOGGER.info("Handler Response", entry("response", response));
+                return response;
+            });
+        }
+    }
+    ```

 ???+ note
-    If you use this on a RequestStreamHandler, Powertools must duplicate output streams in order to log them.
+    If you use this on a RequestStreamHandler, Powertools must duplicate output streams in order to log them when used together with the `@Logging` annotation.

 ## Logging handler uncaught exception
 By default, AWS Lambda logs any uncaught exception that might happen in the handler.
 However, this log is not structured
 and does not contain any additional context.
-You can instruct the `@Logging` annotation to log this kind of exception
+When using the `@Logging` annotation, you can enable structured exception logging
 with `logError` param or via `POWERTOOLS_LOGGER_LOG_ERROR` env var.

 ???+ warning
-    This is disabled by default to prevent double logging
+    This is disabled by default to prevent double logging.

+???+ note
+    This feature is only available when using the `@Logging` annotation.
+When using the functional API, you must catch and log exceptions manually using try-catch blocks.

-=== "AppLogResponse.java"
+=== "@Logging annotation"

     ```java hl_lines="5"
     public class AppLogError implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {